alan-turing-institute/data-training-for-bioscience/2021-08-16-project-details.md

 - Events:
     - A meeting to discuss final resources and invite suggestions on topics/projects that should be included as next steps
     - An RFC is open for two weeks after the meeting to share any missing details and feedback
-    - Dissemination strategy for the training materials will be developed with the Open Life Science and Repro4Everyone teams to help design a self-paced format for cohort based training
+    - The dissemination strategy for the training materials will be developed with the Open Life Science and Repro4Everyone teams to help design a self-paced format for cohort-based training
 - Stakeholders:
     - Everyone who has been involved in the project from the Crick, Turing and the wider open science training community
     - Open science project representatives from The Carpentries, The Turing Way, Repro4Everyone, Open Life Science, ELIXIR, Software Sustainability Institute